CANADIAN RED CROSS TRAINING PARTNER

 • employees in lower-risk workplaces

-• people needing Basic First Aid certification
+• people who need Basic First Aid certification

 • restaurant, retail, office, and service-industry workers